This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Visible Mending + Resisting Lifestyle Change

 Now, let's just call this an "inspirational post" - as in, I am inspired to actually get better at sewing techniques and this is by no means an expert showing you how to get the job done.
-This is a post about how I tried something that I didn't want to do (and put off for a couple of months while I was at it) to show that it can just be like that when you're learning new skills and trying to change lifestyle habits.
+This is a post about how I tried something that I didn't want to do (and put off for a couple of months while I was at it) to show that it can just be that way when you're learning new skills and trying to change lifestyle habits.

 Previously, I didn't keep clothing long enough to need to do this, and although I can hem things pretty okay, I made sure I bought things so that I didn't have to.
 While I did grow up with a mom that sewed, and made a lot of my dance costumes and some of our Halloween costumes and a really impressive set of matching holiday dresses for my sisters and I every year, I am not really a fan of this type of work.
 I even took some 4H courses on quilting and sewing, so I do know a thing or two.
 But in all honesty, sewing is akin to putting together Ikea furniture for me.
 I do not like it.
 I avoid it.
 I don't even think it's too much to say that I resent it.
 I definitely resent sewing.